Medicinal verbena is a very interesting wild plant, both for its health benefits and therapeutic value as for its qualities as a fragrant herb.

 All there is to know about common vervain

-It can grow up to 8 or 16 inches (20 to 40 cm) tall and the flowered tips and dried leaves are what is used for its health benefits and therapeutic value.
+It can grow up to 8 or 16 inches (20 to 40 cm) tall and the flowered tips and dried leaves are what is used for its health benefits.

 It can easily be found in the wild, in prairies or along pathways, and it’s used for both herbal infusions and to flavor dishes.